 Eagle Mountain is a medium-sized city located in the state of Utah.
-With a population of 27,332 people and four constituent neighborhoods, Eagle Mountain is the 34th largest community in Utah.
-Much of the housing stock in Eagle Mountain was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Eagle Mountain economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Eagle Mountain, where the median household income is $69,018.00.
+With a population of 35,616 people and four constituent neighborhoods, Eagle Mountain is the 34th largest community in Utah.
+Eagle Mountain has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Eagle Mountain, where the median household income is $77,935.00.

 Also of interest is that Eagle Mountain has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Eagle Mountain telecommute to their jobs.
-Overall, about 9.44% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.25% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Eagle Mountain in 2010 was $19,249, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $76,996 for a family of four.
+The per capita income in Eagle Mountain in 2010 was $20,809, which is low income relative to Utah, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,236 for a family of four.
 However, Eagle Mountain contains both very wealthy and poor people as well.

 The most common language spoken in Eagle Mountain is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.